 1.2.
-Molecular Functions of PDPN Extracellular Domain
+Molecular functions of PDPN extracellular domain

 C-type lectin-like receptor 2 (CLEC-2), which is a platelet receptor, binds to PDPN and plays a critical role in PDPN-mediated platelet aggregation and lung metastases [15-17].
 CLEC-2 was first discovered as a platelet receptor for snake venom, rhodocytin, known as a platelet aggregation-inducing toxin [18-20].
 During platelet aggregation, both PDPN and rhodocytin can activate Src kinase families and the phospholipase C $\gamma$ 2 (PLC $\gamma$ 2) pathway.
 These results suggested that PDPN is a CLEC-2 physiological ligand [15,16].
-Upon PDPN binding to CLEC-2, Syk tyrosine kinase is recruited to the hemi-immunoreceptor tyrosine-based activation motif of CLEC-2.
-Activated Syk phosphorylates the LAT or SLP-76 adaptor proteins, which activate effector enzymes, PLC $\gamma$ 2, resulting in platelet aggregation [18,21-23] (Figure 1).
+Upon PDPN binding to CLEC-2, Syk tyrosine kinase is recruited to the hemi-immunoreceptor tyrosine-based activation motif of the CLEC-2.
+Activated Syk phosphorylates the LAT or SLP-76 adaptor proteins, which activate effector enzymes, PLC $\gamma$ 2, resulting in platelet aggregation [18,21-23] (Figure.
+1).

-PDPN possesses well-conserved PLAG domains in the extracellular region [24] (Figure 1).
+PDPN possesses the well-conserved PLAG domains in the extracellular region [24] (Figure.
+1).
 In humans, the PLAG3 domain has an O-glycan at Thr52.
 Its structure is primarily a disialyl core 1 (NeuAc $\alpha$ 2-3Gal $\beta$ 1-3(NeuAc $\alpha$ 2-6)GalNAc $\alpha$ 1-O-Thr) [14].
-CLEC-2 was thought to recognize the sialylated PLAG3 domain since sialylation is essential for PDPNinduced platelet aggregation.
+CLEC-2 was thought to recognize the sialylated PLAG3 domain since sialylation is essential for PDPN-induced platelet aggregation.
 However, rhodocytin can bind to CLEC-2 and aggregates platelets in the absence of carbohydrates.
 To elucidate the structural basis of PDPN and rhodocytin in complex with CLEC-2, the crystallographic structures were solved.
 Both PDPN and rhodocytin employ a two-site interaction mode.
 The noncanonical face of CLEC-2 is commonly used in both interactions.
 Other interactions are ligand-specific.
 Carboxyl groups from the sialic acid residues on PDPN and the C-terminus of the rhodocytin $\alpha$ subunit interact differently at the second binding site of CLEC-2.
 A similar interaction between PDPN and CLEC-2 was observed at PLD/PLAG4 domain [12].

-These results indicate that CLEC-2 recognizes both sialylated O-glycan and the adjacent peptide of PDPN [25] (Figure 1).
-Furthermore, this recognition mode plays a crucial role in the strategy of tumor-specific targeting therapy (Section 5.3).
+These results indicated that CLEC-2 recognizes both sialylated O-glycan and adjacent peptide of PDPN [25] (Figure.
+1).
+Also, this recognition mode plays a crucial role in the strategy of tumor-specific targeting therapy (chapter 5.3).

 1.3.
-Molecular Functions of PDPN Intracellular Domain
+Molecular functions of PDPN intracellular domain

-PDPN is concentrated in actin-rich microvilli and plasma membrane projections, including filopodia, lamellipodia, and ruffles, where it co-localizes with ezrin, radixin, moesin (ERM) family proteins (Figure 1).
+PDPN is concentrated in actin-rich microvilli and plasma membrane projections, including filopodia, lamellipodia, and ruffles, where it co-localizes with ezrin, radixin, moesin (ERM) family proteins (Figure.
+1).
 Ezrin and moesin, but not radixin, can be coimmunoprecipitated together with PDPN [26].
 The intracellular domain of PDPN contains juxtamembrane basic residues (RK) that act as binding sites for ERM family proteins [27].
 Upon binding to them, the ezrin family proteins modulate Rho GTPase activity and promote actin cytoskeleton reorganization, which promotes cell migration, invasion, and stemness [28,29].
-Interaction with ERM family proteins is essential for PDPN-mediated epithelial-to-mesenchymal transitions (EMTs) in tumor development [1,30,31], as well as lymphangiogenesis and the immune response [30].
-Furthermore, two serine residues in the intracellular domain are phosphorylated by protein kinase A and cyclin-dependent kinase 5, which suppresses cell motility [31].
-These results suggest that the phosphorylation of the intracellular domain may affect PDPN-ERM protein interaction and Rho GTPase activation.
+Interaction with ERM family proteins is essential for PDPN-mediated epithelial to mesenchymal transitions (EMTs) in tumor development [1,30,31], lymphangiogenesis, and immune response [32].
+Furthermore, two serine residues in the intracellular domain are phosphorylated by protein kinase A and cyclin-dependent kinase 5, which suppresses cell motility [33].
+These results indicate that the phosphorylation intracellular domain affects the PDPN-ERM proteins interaction and Rho GTPase activation.